Bilingual Learning for Preschoolers: English & Mother Tongue (Singapore)

 Tamil

-Tamil script is visually distinct from English, which means children need explicit instruction in letter recognition.
-Start with the vowels and basic consonants, use Tamil songs and rhymes to build phonological awareness, and connect learning to cultural contexts like temple visits and festival celebrations.
+Tamil script looks completely different from English, so children need explicit instruction in letter recognition.
+Start with vowels and basic consonants, use Tamil songs and rhymes for phonological awareness, and connect learning to cultural contexts like temple visits and festival celebrations.

-Bilingual learning does not require separate study sessions.
-Integrate it into daily routines you are already doing: label groceries in Chinese at the supermarket, count stairs in Mandarin, sing Chinese songs in the car.
-Even 15 minutes of intentional Chinese exposure per day adds up to meaningful progress over the K1 and K2 years.
+Bilingual learning doesn't need separate study sessions.
+Integrate it into what you're already doing: name groceries in Chinese at the supermarket, count stairs in Mandarin, sing Chinese songs in the car.
+Even 15 minutes of intentional Mother Tongue exposure per day adds up to real progress across K1 and K2.

-- Spoken Chinese — can hold a simple conversation, describe daily activities, and understand instructions
+- Spoken Chinese — can hold a simple conversation, describe daily activities, understand instructions

 - Chinese characters — recognises 200-300 common characters